Programme

 • Principles of machine learing: examples in the epilepsy field - Wesley Kerr (USA)

-• Identification of focal cortical dysplasia on MRI by AI - Sophie Adler (UK)
+• Identification of focal cortical dysplasia on MRI by AI - Sophie Adler (United Kingdom)

 Session title: Assessing the impact of genetic diagnosis in clinical care of children and adults with epilepsy